DevRobi/portfolio-news/README.md

 news that really matter.
 The medium term goal is to build a somewhat agentic value investing framework that integrates this project.

 ## Technical Requirements
+To preface, an open-source LLM, llama3:8b is used for summarizing news.
+The rest of the code was implemented from scratch completely, using exsiting python3 libraries, and the NodeJS framework for frontend.
 To run this project locally, you will need:
 - **Python 3.8+**
 - **Node.js 16+**